 And now, a special note about our "fancy dinners"...

 I will be arranging at least THREE "fancy" dinners, at Michelin-starred restaurants (or equivalent).
-These meals run from USD$150 or so, on average.
+These meals run from USD$150 or so, on average (although the priciest run up to about $300).
 They're costly, but it's also some of the most amazing food and presentation/service I've ever experienced in my life.
 Definitely highly recommended.

 Weather & Packing

 Weather will run the gamut, as we are there during early spring, so it could be cold, or it could be warm—it's a toss up.
 There will probably be a few days with rain, so bring a light raincoat (we can buy cheap umbrellas at any convenience store if needed).

 Average weather conditions can be found here—just type in the name of the city you are wondering about (Kyoto, Osaka, etc.).
 I would bring a winter hat, maybe a scarf, and a winter coat as well.
 You know best how cold you get, so be prepared for any kind of weather conditions.

 The trip will more often than not be casual dress, but bring a nice outfit or two for the nicer restaurants we will be visiting (button up shirts, dresses, etc.).
 Nothing too fancy is needed, it’s just that you wouldn’t want to wear a T-shirt and shorts to these places.

 As I mentioned before, this trip takes a whole lot of time to plan out and execute properly.
 For most of you this will be your first trip to Japan, and I'm serious about making it an amazing first time for you.
 This requires quite a bit of work, both pre- and during-trip.
 In case you were wondering what added value you're paying for in regards to the $3,400 trip cost (excluding all of the items listed above in the Money Stuff section, such as hotels, etc.), please see the list below: